 by Cesca Janece Waterfield

-Milestones in jazz often pass quietly, pharm honored only by the most devoted fans.
-Not so this month: Jazz icon Duke Ellington, health who composed more than 3,000 songs and performed with John Coltrane as well as many others, became the first African American to appear alone on a U.S. coin.
+Milestones in jazz often pass quietly, who composed more than 3,000 songs and performed with John Coltrane as well as many others, became the first African American to appear alone on a U.S. coin.
 And to mark the 50th anniversary of Coltrane’s “Giant Steps” as well as Miles Davis’s “Kind of Blue,” pianist Mulgrew Miller and sax player Ted Nash as well as a cappella group Take 6 reworked compositions by the two greats in a night of remembrance and innovation at New York City’s Lincoln Center.

 And locally, two events will help music lovers celebrate Jazz Appreciation Month in April: First, Grammy-nominated guitarist Ronny Jordan comes to the Petersburg Regional Arts Center, 132 N. Sycamore St. on April 3 and 4.
 Sponsored by Cool Guitars and the Southside Virginia Council of the Arts, tickets are $40 for the 7:30 show.
 Doors open at 7 pm.
 Info 586-5742.

 Then, the Richmond Jazz Society will bring together an all-star line up to perform Tuesday, April 14, at the Capital Ale House Downtown.
 Internationally recognized pianist and composer Larry Willis will be joined by local favorites James “Saxsmo” Gates on alto sax; Mike Hawkins on bass; Billy Williams, Jr. on drums and, from Hampton, Bob Ransom on trumpet.